AriHealth/.github/CONTRIBUTING.md

 ### Commits

-Follow the commit conventions, inspired by [these](https://chris.beams.io/posts/git-commit/):
+Follow the conventions for commit messages, inspired by [these](https://chris.beams.io/posts/git-commit/):

 - Use the imperative mood in the subject line.
 - Capitalize the subject line.
-- Limit the subject line to 50 characters.
 - Do not end the subject line with a period.

 EXTRA